-Whether you’ve had a marketing mishap or a more serious incident that has resulted in a PR crisis, knowing how best to handle it can help you to safeguard your businesses’ hard-earned reputation.
-Our crisis management experts from FSB PR/Crisis Management share their top tips for writing a holding statement and how you can access additional support.
+Whether you’ve had a marketing mishap or a more serious incident that has resulted in a PR crisis, knowing how best to handle it can help you to safeguard your hard-earned reputation.
+Crisis management experts at the Federation of Small Businesses share their top tips for writing a holding statement and how you can access additional support.

 What is a holding statement?